VishalAmbavade/VishalAmbavade/README.md

 <!--
 **VishalAmbavade/VishalAmbavade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Here are some ideas to get you started:-->

 ### Tecnologies Ive worked on:

 <img src="https://img.icons8.com/color/48/000000/nutanix.png">
      width=30px
      height=30px